 - Level H - 30% of codewords can be recovered

 MaskQR Code's reliability can be improved by a method called masking.
 Masking regularizes the distribution of the black square patterns.
-Different types of masking patterns according to the specifications are supported by the ConnectCode QR Code.
-The default automatic masking option is recommended if you do not want to delve into the technical implementation of the barcode.
+Different types of masking patterns, according to the specifications, are supported by the ConnectCode QR Code.
+The default automatic masking option is recommended if you do not want to delve into the barcode's technical implementation.